Chahine-Chahine/RoamRover/README.md

    const API_KEY = 'ENTER YOUR API';
    ```

-Now, you should be able to run RoamRover locally and explore its features.
+Now, you should be able to run Roam Rover locally and explore its features.